 Rev. Katie Steele is an Elder in the United Methodist Church currently serving in extension as the Associate Director at the Wesley Foundation Campus Ministry in Cincinnati, OH.
-When not writing or pondering existentially, she enjoys time with her cats, time with her niece, and taking her Girl Scout troop on adventures.
+When not writing, traveling internationally, or pondering existentially, she enjoys time with her cats, time with her niece, and taking her Girl Scout troop on adventures.

 Image by: Rev. Katie Steele